 Some ISCs are mirrored by ICOMOS-UK Committees.
 These are the Cultural Tourism, Education and Training, and Cultural Landscape and Historic Gardens Committees.

 Every three years ICOMOS runs a Scientific Symposium for the International Scientific Committees, in conjunction with the triennial ICOMOS General Assembly.
-The last one was held in Paris in 2011, and the next one will be held in Florence, Italy in 2014.
+The last one was held online in 2021.

 Note: ICOMOS has three official working languages at an international level – French, English and Spanish.
 The full name of each committee is listed below in English, but sometimes the acronyms relate to the name of the committee in French.